-BEAUFORT COUNTY, IN PARTNERSHIP WITH HILTON HEAD HUMANE, WILL SOON OPEN THE ANIMAL CAMPUS.
-THE CAMPUS COMPRISES THREE FACILITIES: HILTON HEAD HUMANE ASSOCIATION ADOPTION CENTER, HILTON HEAD’S SPAY NEUTER ANIMAL CLINIC, AND THE BEAUFORT COUNTY ANIMAL SERVICES.
+THE BEAUFORT COUNTY ANIMAL CAMPUS IS NOW OPEN.
+THE CAMPUS COMPRISES THREE FACILITIES: BEAUFORT COUNTY ANIMAL SERVICES, HILTON HEAD HUMANE ASSOCIATION ADOPTION CENTER, AND HILTON HEAD’S SPAY NEUTER ANIMAL CLINIC.